Alzera/qr-scanner/README.md

 # React QR Scanner

-`react-qr-scanner` is a lightweight and simple-to-use React library for integrating QR code scanning functionality into your web applications.
+`@alzera/react-qr-scanner` is a lightweight and simple-to-use React library for integrating QR code scanning functionality into your web applications.
 The primary goal of this library is to provide a hassle-free solution for developers who need a quick and efficient way to incorporate QR code scanning without the bloat.

 ## Features

 -   **Lightweight:** Keep your web application nimble with a minimalistic QR code scanning solution.
 -   **Simplicity:** Easy-to-use API designed for developers of all skill levels.
 -   **Legacy:** Support image input as camera fallback.
+-   **Customizable:** Tailor the scanner's appearance to suit your application's needs.

 ## Installation